-Thinking about a day trip to Ayutthaya?
-From how to get there from Bangkok, Ayutthaya entrance fees, to do a tour or self-tour, the best temples to visit, and my top tips for enjoying the UNESCO site, this ultimate guide has you covered!
+Thinking about an Ayutthaya day trip?
+From how to get there from Bangkok, Ayutthaya entrance fees, the best tours, the temples to visit, and my top tips for enjoying the UNESCO site, this ultimate guide has you covered!

 If you are looking for a relaxing break from the constant chaos of Bangkok there is no better choice than a day trip to Ayutthaya.
 Being less than a couple of hours away will give you plenty of time to explore this history-filled UNESCO World Heritage Site for a short trip.

 Though obviously if you are only visiting for a day you want to make the most out of the time you have.
 This means figuring out what is the best way to get there, and how to get around to see the temples once you arrive.

 I was able to visit Ayutthaya on a day trip from Bangkok during one of my many trips to Thailand.
 Seriously this place is basically a second home to me and I love it here.

 In this post, you will find all the necessary information for your day tour to Ayutthaya.
 Find out whether to do it yourself or go on a tour, how to travel from Bangkok to Ayutthaya, the best way to get around, and the top temples to visit.

 Planning A Day Trip To Ayutthaya: All You Need To Know On Your Ayutthaya Tour